Leundo/Leundo/README.md

 ## Am

-Is Leundo.
+Are Leundo.
 Having lived in Shenzhen for four years, they earned a Bachelor's degree, and have now relocated to Nanjing, pursuing a Master's degree.

 Merely pursuing passions.
-A mild remedy for emptiness and absurdity might lie in unceasing exploration and creation.
+A mild remedy for emptiness and absurdity might reside in unceasing exploration and creation.

 ## Pinballs